Artem-Shapovalov/sea/docs/design.md

 2. Object nodes should be built from the sources.
 3. Sources should be just checked for their dependencies and if they were changed since the time.

-To check out the source dependencies, entire file is scanned for 'include' statement.
+To check out the source dependencies, entire file is scanned for `include` statement.
 Builder search all of the inclusions and checks their state.
 It's a recursive process.

 Builder also checks the special comments for explicit dependencies for the files, for example for templates or other binaries that used directly in this file: